RubberDuckCrew/gitdone-action-test/README.md

 ## 🛠️ Development

 At the moment Gitdone is provided for Android Devices only.
-We encourage anyone who wants to contribute to the project and to implement an iOS version!
+We encourage anyone who has access to MAC/iOS devices and wants to contribute to the project to implement an iOS version!
+The only requirements are Xcode and an Apple Developer Account.

 > ⚠️ Check out the Wiki for more details on the architecture and design decisions.